 I Swear

-Critics have praised I Swear for its humane tone and the balance of earnestness and subtle humor.
-On Rotten Tomatoes, 98 % of 98 reviews are positive, with an average rating of 8.0/10, and Metacritic gives it a score of 69/100.
-Variety called Aramayo’s turn “flawless,” while The Guardian described the film as “funny, fierce and full of heart.”
-The Financial Times noted its “serious and larky” approach, commending its tonal restraint.
+Critics have been overwhelmingly positive.
+On Rotten Tomatoes, 97 % of 129 reviews are positive, with an average rating of 8.0/10, and Metacritic gives it a 70/100.
+The film earned five BAFTA nominations and won two, including Best Actor for Aramayo.
+Variety called his performance “flawless,” while The Guardian praised the film as “funny, fierce and full of heart.”
+The film’s tone balances earnestness with subtle humor, avoiding sentimentality while still delivering an uplifting story.

 Showtimes in English at Cinemas in Paris